-The Sony Cyber-shot DSC-RX100 V and the Sony Alpha A6500 are two digital cameras that were revealed to the public in October 2016.
+The Sony Cyber-shot DSC-RX100 V and the Sony Alpha A6500 are two digital cameras that were announced in October 2016.
 The RX100 V is a fixed lens compact, while the A6500 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (RX100 V) and an APS-C sensor.
 The RX100 V has a resolution of 20 megapixel, whereas the A6500 provides 24 MP.

 The physical size and weight of the Sony RX100 V and the Sony A6500 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX100 V – represents the basis for the calculations across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX100 V – represents 100 percent across all the size and weight measures).